loafer-mka/version-stamper/README.md

 Currently supported plugins and line terminator used:

-- `CS` C# assembly properties, usually it is created by Visual Studio, not by a plugin; line ending CR+LF.

 - `BAT` Windows Batch file; ending the line with CR+LF.

 - `C` C-style defines; line ending is native, LF on Linux/Unix and